Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is **2304**.

+#### 2. Devise a strategy for filling in all of the missing values in the dataset.
+The strategy does not need to be sophisticated.
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

 We need to devise a strategy for filling in all of the missing values in the dataset.
 The mean of steps taken across all days for the 5-minute interval corresponding to the missing value will be used as a strategy to fill in the missing values.

+#### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

-To do that we first create a new dataset that is equal to the original dataset.
+We first create a new dataset that is equal to the original dataset.

 ```r